albertattard/spring-boot-camp/docs/02-data/06-custom-queries/05-delete.md

    }
    ```

-   {% include custom/note.html details="The delete test shown above only deletes the office once with one thread." %}
+   {% include custom/note.html details="The delete test shown above only deletes the office once using one thread." %}

    Run the test.